QubitPi/Messier-61/docs/docs/concepts/index.md

 Example Use Cases
 -----------------

-There are multiple ways people may find Messier-61 useful, whether you are a student taking class notes or someone working in office trying to analyze and solve some complex problems
+There are multiple ways people may find nexusgraph useful, whether you are a student taking class notes or someone working in office trying to analyze and solve some complex problems

-**Students** can use Messier-61 to visualize the new concepts learn in class, helping them to better understand the connections between multiple new ideas
+**Students** can use nexusgraph to visualize the new concepts learn in class, helping them to better understand the connections between multiple new ideas

-**People trying to tackle a challenge in daily or work environment** can let Messier-61 collect various information for them, visualize the information using a knowledge graph, and ultimately allowing them to see the problem from different perspective.
+**People trying to tackle a challenge in daily or work environment** can let nexusgraph collect various information for them, visualize the information using a knowledge graph, and ultimately allowing them to see the problem from different perspective.